 A funny and emotional reminder of all the good times.

 Reminiscent of children’s nursey rhymes.

 Great for parents with kids leaving the nest.

-Great to give as a gift to a high school grad as a joke.
+Give as a gift to a high school grad as a joke.

-Great to give to a parent and watch the waterworks.
+Give to a parent and watch the waterworks.

 Great for college graduation parties.

 On December 16, 2021, at 6:01 pm, I jumped with excitement and simultaneously felt tears run down my face.
 Everything my daughter had worked for in her last 13 years of school came to fruition, she was accepted into her dream school!
 In a matter of seconds, my entire world changed.
 I was so proud then it hit me – she is actually leaving, moving several hours away and I won’t see her every day, and to make matters worse…I have to pay for it!!!
 This book was born that day.